rrrrrrrrrr93/lisp-init/README.md

 ## Usage

 1. Clone the repository into any local directory (I prefer `$HOME/Lisp/init`)
-2. Install Quicklisp by loading `quicklisp.lisp` (same as the one downloaded from [http://www.quicklisp.org] as 2017-9-17)
+2. Download and install Quicklisp from [https://beta.quicklisp.org/quicklisp.lisp]
 3. Create soft link from `init.lisp` to the initialization files of your Common Lisp platforms

 NOTE: on Windows, instead of creating soft links, I put a `(load "init.lisp")` with full pathname from initialization files of my CL platforms.